 A Peery Park Plan Review Permit (PRP) is required for site and architectural review for new construction, additions or modifications of structures and property within the PPSP district.
 The proposed uses are permitted by right and is consistent with the uses envisioned for the PPSP area; therefore, no conditional use permit is required for the project.
-The project is in FAR Zone 2 and categorized as a Tier 3 Project in the PPSP, where sites may develop up to 120 percent FAR with the provision of both Defined and Flexible Community Benefits and City Council review and approval.
-The PRP review allows for consideration of deviations from specified development standards such as lot width, building length, setbacks, parking, etc. The project includes a request for deviation to the maximum front yard setback of 30 ft. from the eastern Almanor Ave. frontage where 36 ft.-1 in. is proposed, and to the minimum parking requirement of 686 spaces where 613 spaces is proposed.
+The project is in FAR Zone 1 and categorized as a Tier 3 Project in the PPSP, where sites may develop up to 100 percent FAR with the provision of both Defined and Flexible Community Benefits and City Council review and approval.
+The PRP review allows for consideration of deviations from specified development standards such as lot width, building length, setbacks, parking, etc.